-It is also important that the state and local governments give consideration now to certain programs for the construction of public works such as highways, schools, and sewer and water projects.
-If planned now, they can be undertaken immediately after the termination of the war, and would provide cushion jobs until industry is able to make its conversion.
+It is also important that the State and local governments give consideration now to programs for the construction of public works such as highways, schools, slum clearance, and sewer and water projects.
+These projects are of secondary importance when compared to those of private industry for the production of consumer goods.
+The latter are essential to a sound economy, but public works projects, if planned now, can be undertaken immediately after the termination of the war, and would provide cushion jobs until private industry is able to get into production.
+Part Di Fundante Fina Di-Janaher. \ \ \ \ \ \